Best Practices, Agenda Template

 You just worry about planning the meeting well, because we got you covered with the only board meeting agenda template you will ever need to communicate that plan later.

-The agenda is a written/typed plan of the meeting, created by the meeting organizer/facilitator and shared with the members before or during the meeting.
+A meeting agenda is a written/typed plan of the meeting, created by the meeting organizer/facilitator and shared with the members before or during the meeting.

 A meeting agenda typically includes bullet points of the topics to be discussed, decisions to be made, and activities to be accomplished.